Last updated on February 21, 2024

 Driving from Eugene to Junction City to discover another Lane County winery, Pfeiffer Winery, I noticed the location was next door to a winery I had visited in 2018 on a media trip to the Willamette Valley.
 The winery was Antiquum Farm, where the cycles of life frame Stephen Hagen’s farming philosophies.
-The sheep and his dogs caught my eye to tell me I had visited this place before.
+The sheep and his dogs caught my eye and told me I had visited this place before.
 Knowing where I was, I figured Pfeiffer Winery would have a similar terroir, thus making their Pinot Noirs an excellent representation of the southern tip of the Willamette Valley.

 My visit to Pfeiffer was part of the Wine Media Conference in Eugene and an event to discover a local Lane County Winery.
-The Pfeiffer’s pioneered the South Willamette Valley and Lane County because they were one of the original wineries in the area.
+The Pfeiffers pioneered the South Willamette Valley and Lane County because they were one of the original wineries in the area.
 The vineyard sits on 70 acres.
 King Estate Winery sources 90% of the grapes grown at Pfeiffer today.

 Lane County Winery Pfeiffer

 Tucked in the foothills of the Coast Range at the end of Jaeg Rd, Pfeiffer is the third Lane County winery I have visited.
 My last visit to the Willamette Valley in 2019 took me to Iris Vineyards.
-The ambiance at Pfeiffer was very different than both Iris and Antiquum.
+The ambiance at Pfeiffer was very different than that of both Iris and Antiquum.
 Upon entering Pfeiffer, I found the winery hopping for an early evening arrival.
 As the music played, I had a sense of a winery I might discover in Temecula.

 From Chicken and Sheep To Wine